ladle3000/shopperapproved-reviews-page/README.md

-# shopperapproved-reviews-page
-Generates review page for shopper approved reviews from api
+# Shopper Approved Reviews Page
+Generates review page for shopper approved reviews from api.
+You need a valid shopper approved account with active reviews.
+Visit advanced tools>API in your shopper approved account and enter your name in the API section to get access.
+Within  this you will find your SITEID which you will need for this project.

+<strong>Important:</strong> Plese follow directions below for installation.

 1.)
 Create a cms page for your reviews and this to your CMS page content: